nietras/nietras.github.io/_posts/2021-06-14-csharp-10-record-struct.md

 The results pretty much speak for themselves, but note that:

- * Fastest code is with the manual/custom `Equals` and/or `GetHashCode`.
+ * Fastest code is with the manual/custom `Equals` and `GetHashCode`.
- * `record struct` is very close to the manual/custom code, but there appears to be a small price to pay here for the `EqualityComparer<T>.Default` use.
+ * `record struct` is very close to the manual code, but there appears to be a small price to pay here for the `EqualityComparer<T>.Default` use.
  * `Equals` naturally boxes the value type on each call if `IEquatable<T>` is not implemented given `bool Equals(object obj)`.